The Official Dodgeball Rulebook Of

 - Ejection from the game, event, or league without refund.

-- Forfeiture of the right to play or participate in future Orleans Dodgeball leagues and events without refund.
+- Forfeiture of the right to play or participate in future Orleans Dodgeball leagues and

 Officials Code of Ethics